Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Day 17: Transfer to the Stockholm airport for our return flight to the USA.
 (B)

-Single Supplement: CALL.
+Single Supplement: $1395.00.
 Far Horizons will attempt to find a roommate for participants requesting that we do so.
 However, if one is not available, the single supplement will be charged.

-Cost Does Not Include: Flights to Copenhagen, Denmark and return from Stockholm, Sweden and five internal flights (Oslo-Alta-Oslo-Stockholm and Stockholm-Visby-Stockholm); meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; airport fees and taxes; excess baggage charges; luggage handling (where available – see note below); email, telephone and fax charges; laundry, personal tips; or other items of a personal nature.
+Cost Does Not Include: Flights to Copenhagen, Denmark and return from Stockholm, Sweden and three internal flights (Oslo-Stockholm and Stockholm-Visby-Stockholm); the tax-deductible check for $150.00 per person made out to the donation project; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; airport fees and taxes; excess baggage charges; luggage handling (where available – see note below); email, telephone and fax charges; laundry, personal tips; or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.